Kâzım Karabekir: World War I

 Before the outbreak of World War I, Karabekir served in Constantinople and was then sent to some European countries like Austria-Hungary, Germany, France and Switzerland.
 In July 1914, he returned home, as a world war was likely.

 Back in Constantinople, Karabekir was assigned the chief of intelligence at the General Staff.
 Soon, he was promoted to lieutenant colonel.
 After a short time on the southeastern front, he was sent to the Dardanelles.
 As commander of the 14th Division, Karabekir fought in the Battle of Gallipoli in the summer of 1915.
 In October 1915, he was appointed chief staff officer at the First Army in Istanbul.

-He was commissioned to the Iraqi front to join the Sixth Army.
+He was commissioned to the Mesopotamian front to join the Sixth Army.
 For his success at Gallipoli, he was decorated in December 1915 by both the Ottoman and the German Commands and was contemporaneously promoted to colonel.
 In April 1916, he took over the command of the 18th Corps, which gained a great victory over the British forces led by General Charles Townshend during the Siege of Kut-al Amara in Iraq.